 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you likely understand, older air conditioners could more frequently experience leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

-Recall that in order to obtain R22, you have to be an EPA-certified technician.
-So, the normal homeowner can’t purchase a cylinder themselves.
+Don’t forget that in order to obtain R22, you’ll need to be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
 Plus, there are some stern regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
-This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?

 The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

 If you’re thinking, “Man, this is starting to sound expensive,” you’re right, it is.
 This is why when our professionals come out to inspect your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.